forging2012/m157q.github.io/content/posts/life-new-years-resolutions-for-2015.md

 - [ ] UNIX and Linux System Administration Handbook
 - [ ] Python Essential Reference
 - [ ] Programming Interviews Exposed: Secrets to Landing Your Next Job
-- [x] The Art of Deception
-- [ ] The Art of Intrusion
 - [ ] Unix 內核源碼剖析
-- [x] Clean Code: A Handbook of Agile Software Craftsmanship
 - [ ] Programming from the Ground Up
-- [x] The Pragmatic Programmers
 - [ ] 挑戰程序設計競賽
 - [ ] The Rootkit Arsenal: Escape and Evasion in the Dark Corners of the System
 - [ ] Free Software, Free Society